wardencam360/wardencam_manual/_build/html/_sources/viewerlive.txt

 Viewer LiveView
 ===================
-| Selecting a camera from the viewer home screen, you'll see this live view Screen.
+| Selecting a camera from the viewer home screen, you'll see this live view Screen which can be viewed in Portrait or Landscape view.
+See #15 Rotate Screen.

 | It shows **live streaming** video from your other Wardencam connected "camera" devices

 | |viewerlive|    |viewerlivelandscape|